FROM THE ADOLESCENT DBT EXPERTS

 24/7 ONSITE SUPPORT FOR YOUR TEEN

-Compass’ Clinical Director received his DBT Intensive Training at Columbia University and is a research clinician on the Compass-Duke University study examining the treatment of identity dysregulation among suicidal and self-harming teens.
+Our Clinical Director received his DBT Intensive Training at Columbia University and is a research clinician on the Compass-Duke University study examining the treatment of identity dysregulation among suicidal and self-harming teens.

-All Guides (milieu counselors) have completed their bachelor’s and are in a Compass DBT Comprehensive Training Externship for Pre-Masters & Masters Level Graduate Studies in clinical psychology or social work.
+All Guides (milieu counselors) have their bachelor’s and are in a Compass DBT Comprehensive Training Externship for Pre-Masters & Masters Level Graduate Studies in clinical psychology or social work.

 RESEARCH-BASED CURRICULUM & THERAPIES

-Compass specializes in treating kids with Big Emotions and Low Skills.
-Our programming is like “Driver’s Ed”, teaching kids how to skillfully “drive themselves” through a combination of classroom lessons, and “behind the wheel” drive time.
 Our DBT Skills Training Group targets emotion regulation skills, while our structured milieu management protocols and intensive family therapy “pull out” new skillful behaviors.
-Our kids are like “manual transmissions in a world full of automatics”, we’ve got the right curriculum to teach them how to shift their emotions, thoughts, and behaviors and gain mastery over themselves.
+Our kids are like manual transmissions in a world full of automatics; we’ve got the right curriculum to teach them how to shift their emotions, thoughts, and behaviors and gain mastery over themselves.

 How we support your child: